ajimenez1503/GUI_RTI_Perftest/README.md

 ## Configure Eclipse to use SWT

 * Download SWT stable release for Eclipse in [Eclipse SWT Project Page](http://www.eclipse.org/swt/)
-* Download a zip file that contains our org.eclipes.swt project
+* Download a zip file that contains our org.eclipes.swt project on SWT Binary and Source.
 * Inside Eclipse, select Import / Existing Projects into Workspace.

 ## Add Java build path